memgraph/docs/docs/import-data/json/load-json-file.md

 - [Load JSON from a remote address](#load-json-from-a-remote-address)

-The above methods are implemented as query modules in MAGE (Memgraph Advanced Graph Extensions) and you can read more about them [MAGE docs](/mage/query-modules/python/json-util).
+The above methods are implemented as query modules in MAGE (Memgraph Advanced Graph Extensions) and you can read more about them in the [MAGE documentation](/mage/query-modules/python/json-util).

 > To be able to call JSON load procedures, you need to install MAGE and load
 > query modules.
-For instructions on how to do that, check out MAGE [quick
+For instructions on how to do that, check out the MAGE [quick
 > start](/mage#quick-start).

 ## Examples